Editor’s note: Original blog published on: Jul 24, 2018

-If you are not aware of the purpose of PI Objectives, I recommend you go back to the 2 articles mentioned above and refresh the concept before reading further.
+If you are not aware of the purpose of PI Objectives, I recommend you go back to the two articles mentioned above and refresh the concept before reading further.

 What should the Business Owner worry about?
 “Are my features getting completed on time?
 How close am I in meeting the release objectives?”